stebancito/SubnetCal/README.md

 # SubnetCal
-A simple subnet VLSM calculator
+A simple subnet VLSM calculator, project by Stebancito